amaliestokholm/amaliestokholm.github.io/_posts/2026-03-02-galacticyear.markdown

 ---
-title: "Visualisation: What is a Galactic year?"
+title: "Showcase: What is a Galactic year?"
 categories: [Science]
 image: /images/science/thumbnail_galacticyear.png
 excerpt: "What happened on Earth while the Sun moved around the Milky Way?"